TechForPalestine/palestine-datasets/site/updates/2024-04-13-killed-list-update.md

 ---
-title: Names Added to Killed in Gaza
+title: Killed in Gaza 03-29 Update
 description: We've received an update from the Ministry of Health and merged those changes with our existing list.
 slug: killed-in-gaza-update-2
 tags: [killed-in-gaza, gaza]
 ---

 On April 3rd, we received an updated list of names of those killed in Gaza up to March 29th.
+We've incorporated new records and existing record changes from that update.

-The list was in a PDF format that differed slightly from the initial lists that were distributed in CSV format.
-It also included the source of the record which is one of either the Ministry of Health ("سجالت وزارة الصحة"), or a submission made from the public ("تبيلغ ذوي الشهداء").
-You can [download the original Ministry of Health PDF here](/sources/20240329gaza.pdf).
-You can also [download our Killed in Gaza list before the merge in CSV format here](/sources/20240413killed-in-gaza.csv) to compare how individual records may have changed.
+The new list was in a PDF format that differed slightly from the initial lists that were distributed in CSV format.
+It also included the source of the record being one of either the Ministry of Health ("سجالت وزارة الصحة"), or a submission made from the public ("تبيلغ ذوي الشهداء").
+You can <a href="/sources/20240329gaza.pdf">download the Ministry of Health PDF here</a>.
+You can also <a href="/sources/20240413killed-in-gaza.csv">download our Killed in Gaza list from before in CSV format here</a> to compare how individual records may have changed.

 ## Change Summary